Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 However, if you prefer paper filters, If You Care Unbleached Coffee Filters are the best eco-friendly option.
 Although they are single-use, they are fully compostable.

-Composting is a great way to decrease the negative environmental impact of your cup of morning sustenance.
+Composting is a great way to reduce the negative environmental impact of your morning cup of sustenance.

 These filters can be composted along with the spent coffee grounds after brewing.

-The filters are considered a brown material for your compost, while coffee grounds are considered green compost material, meaning they add nutrients to the compost mix.
+The filters are considered a brown material for your compost, while coffee grounds are considered green compost material.

 Bottom line: The If You Care Coffee Filters are best suited for those who want a mess-free clean-up after brewing their coffee and avid composters who care about their carbon footprint.